 Diving with sharks

-By: Garnett Swain, former Broadreach student and current HQ staff member High School Study Abroad, College, Scuba Diving, Marine Biology
+By: Garnett Swain, former Broadreach student and current HQ staff member High School Adventures, College, Scuba, Marine Biology

 Almost all of my memories with Broadreach begin with a sense of uneasiness, at least all the good ones do.
 Diving with sharks for the first time is no exception to this – the first giant stride took such an immense amount of guts and trust, but ended up being one of my favorite memories to share.